outaagunga/documentation/strategy-forex.md

 **Action:**
 → Enter **SHORT** in the direction of the band walk
-→ Set Initial Stop-Loss at: the Middle Band (20 EMA) OR a volatility-adjusted distance of Y × ATR from entry, whichever is farther.
+→ Set Initial Stop-Loss at the Middle Band (20 EMA) or Y × ATR from entry (e.g., Y = 1.2), whichever results in a wider stop to account for volatility.
 Trail the stop-loss manually at the 20 EMA or Move to Break-even once price closes above SD2

 ## **Trade Management (Beginner-Safe Rules)**